Skip to main content

 Who can assess someone’s refugee status?

 It depends on the country the person is in.
 In some countries, including Canada, national authorities are in charge of refugee status determination.
 In Canada, this is done through the Immigration and Refugee Board (IRB).
-The United Nations Refugee Agency (UNHCR) is tasked with registering and processing claims in other countries.
+The United Nations High Commissioner for Refugees (UNHCR), also called the UN Refugee Agency, is responsible for registering and processing claims in other countries.

 What does the recognition of refugee status imply?

-Acknowledging someone’s refugee status entails recognizing that this person cannot go back to their country of origin.
-They are then granted international protection, and it becomes technically illegal to deport them to their country of origin (principle of non-refoulement).
-In Canada, refugees recognized by the IRB or resettled through resettlement and sponsorship programs are given permanent residence status.
+Granting refugee status means recognizing that a person cannot go back to their country of origin.
+They benefit from international protection, and it becomes technically illegal to deport them to their country of origin (principle of non-refoulement).
+In Canada, refugees recognized by the IRB or resettled under the resettlement and sponsorship programs receive permanent residence status.

 For more information